kevinkhill/lavacharts/README.md

 ## Package Features
+- **Updated!** Laravel 5.5+ auto-discovery
-- **Updated!** Any option for customizing charts that Google supports, Lavacharts should as well.
+- Any option for customizing charts that Google supports, Lavacharts should as well.
 Just use the chart constructor to assign any customization options you wish!
  - Visit [Google's Chart Gallery](https://developers.google.com/chart/interactive/docs/gallery) for details on available options
 - Custom JavaScript module for interacting with charts client-side
   - AJAX data reloading